-Due to the unique molecular structure, astaxanthin can cross the “blood-brain barrier” and then cross the “blood-retina barrier” to reach the eyes, providing protection.
+Astadaily iconthin clinical study natural astaxanthin can cross the “blood-brain barrier” and then cross the “blood-retina barrier” to reach the eyes, providing protection. spending more than five hours daily on a computer or phone

 This study shows that an intake of 6 mg astaxanthin every day (ET* 1 AstaDaily softgel) can improve the eye accommodation rate by 64% in just 4 weeks.
 (Nitta et al., 2005).